 Wearing old shoes with worn out support and grip puts you on the fast track to injury.
 And getting injured won’t help you achieve your goals.

 Bear in mind that workout shoes tend to be designed for a particular sport.
-So, wearing to play tennis or hiking shoes to the gym isn’t advisable.
+So, wearing running shoes to play tennis or hiking shoes to the gym isn’t advisable.
 Make 2020 the year you start being more mindful about what you’re putting your feet through as you exercise!